-- Disability Certification.
+- → Disability Certification.
 Used to determine Disabled status of Households residing at properties which elected the Special-Needs Housing Commitment for persons with Disabilities.
-(Required to be completed at move-in by all Households at Properties with the Special-Needs Commitment for persons with Disabilities, whether or not the Household meets the Disabled Commitment) - Disability Verification.
+(Required to be completed at move-in by all Households at Properties with the Special-Needs Commitment for persons with Disabilities, whether or not the Household meets the Disabled Commitment) - → Disability Verification.
 Used to provide acceptable verification of Disabled status at properties which elected the Special-Needs Housing Commitment for persons with Disabilities.
-(Required at move-in for those Households who claim the status of Disabled) - Farm Work Household Initial Certification.
+(Required at move-in for those Households who claim the status of Disabled) - ▶ Farm Work Household Initial Certification.
 Used to determine whether a Household meets the requirement of the Farm Work Commitment at properties which elected a Farm Work Commitment.
 The principal occupation of all Households at these properties must be Farm Work.
-(Required for all Households at properties with a Farm Work Commitment) • Farm Work W2 Certification.
+(Required for all Households at properties with a Farm Work Commitment) - Farm Work W2 Certification.
 Used to determine income of Residents at properties with a Farmworker Commitment whose income cannot be verified adequately by contacting their present employer[s].
 This form is completed by the Household and witnessed by site staff.
 (Required for Residents at Farm Worker properties who, due to the nature of their employment, cannot verify their income adequately through their present employer[s].)

-Homeless Certification.
+→ Homeless Certification.
 Used to certify the status of Households claiming Homeless status in a property with a Homeless or Transitional Special-Needs Commitment.
-The top part of the form is completed by the head of the Household and the bottom part is completed by an appropriate service provider.
-Lease Rider form for Tax Credit Properties Used to inform prospective Residents of Tax Credit program requirements and to notify Residents that annual recertification is required.
+The top part of the form is completed by the head of the Household and the bottom part is completed by the appropriate service provider.

+Lease Rider form for Tax Credit Properties

+Used to inform prospective Residents of Tax Credit program requirements and to notify Residents that annual recertification is required.
 It must be attached to all Resident leases.
 Always use the most current Lease Rider posted on the Compliance website.

 IRS Forms 8609, Schedule A and 8586 The Owner must provide the Commission copies of all Form 8609 and Schedule A's for each building for the first year in which credit is claimed.
 The forms must be filled out completely and executed (signed by the Owner and the Commission) at both the top and the bottom of the form.
-8609s must be filed with the IRS and the Commission in the first year.
+8609s must be filed with the IRS and the Commission within 6 months after the end of the first credit year.
 After the first year submission, Owners may file electronically and do not need to send copies to the Commission in subsequent years.

 Owners must also provide copies of any and all notices, correspondence or other documentation received by the IRS concerning the property.
 This documentation must be received within 15 days of the Owner's receipt of the notice or correspondence.

-Annual Recertifications for 100% Low- Income Tax For 100% low-income tax credit properties, Section 42 no longer requires that third-party recertifications of Residents be completed on an annual basis for the duration of their tenancies.
-However, the Washington State Housing Finance Commission has implemented a "first year third-party recertification" policy.
-Properties are required to third-party recertify Residents on the one year anniversary of their initial qualification.
-Once
+Annual Recertifications for 100% Low-Income Tax For 100% income- and rent-restricted tax credit properties, Section 42 no longer requires that third-party recertifications of Residents be completed on an annual basis for the duration of their tenancies.